bkader/skeleton/docs/metadata.md

     // OR
     purge_meta();
 ## IMPORTANT:
 All methods and functions are to be used inside controllers.
-In case you want to use them inside libraries, make sure to never use helpers because they will trigger and `undefined property: $app`  error.
+In case you want to use them inside libraries, make sure to never use helpers because they will trigger an `undefined property: $app`  error.